margu2/iGEL604-GEM/README.md

 Scripts: Folder containing all scripts used in the project.

-Data: Folder containing input data needed to generate iGEL601
+Data: Folder containing input data needed to generate iGEL601, and data obtained from flux sampling

 Models: Folder containing the final model, iGEL601, in different formats for compatibility.

-SamplingData: Folder containing flux distributions for the different scenarios analysed by flux sampling
+Memote: Folder containing the Memote report of iGEL601

 #### Description